How to Save Money on Wedding Suits

 An off-the-peg wedding dress can be a fantastic way to reduce your wedding dress cost.
 Most department stores will have an array of absolutely stunning gowns at a fraction of the price of a bespoke or designer gown.
 As we highlighted above, John Lewis offers modestly priced wedding dresses that start from as low as £175 (or lower during a sale).

-How much does a bespoke dress by a seamstress cost?
+How much does a bespoke dress by a tailor cost?

 Photo © Sabina Motasem | See their Bridebook profile